chkavyaa/zalima_1stproject/README.md

   AUTOMATED INVOICE PROCESSING SYSTEM

+1. Introduction

-This project automates the extraction of invoice information from PDF documents and email attachments.
-It collects, processes, and organizes invoice data into structured formats such as CSV for streamlined financial operations or audits.
+The Automated Invoice processing System automates the retrieval of invoice documents from email and extracts key invoice information such as invoice number, date, amount, and vendor name.
+The extracted data is exported into structured CSV files for further use in financial processes.

-FEATURES

-- 📥 Fetch invoices from email (IMAP)
+2. Objectives

+- Automatically retrieve invoice attachments from emails

-- 🔍 Extract and parse text from PDF invoices
+-  Extract text content from invoice PDFs

-- 🔎 Identify key fields (Invoice Number, Date, Vendor, Amount)
+- Identify and parse invoice metadata

-- 📤 Export structured data to CSV
+- Store extracted data in structured CSV

-- 🧾 Optional GUI and HTML view for results
+- Offer GUI and HTML viewing options

- INSTALL REQUIRED LIBRARIES:
+3. System Architecture

+The system is built using modular Python scripts.
+Below are the components:

+- Email Module (`imap.py`, `email_read.py`) – Fetches email attachments

+- Extractor Module (`extract_text.py`) – Extracts raw text from PDFs

+- Parser Module (`invoicenumber.py`) – Extracts structured fields using regex

+- Export Module (`data_excel.py`) – Saves parsed data into CSV

+- Interface (`tinker.py`, `here.html`) – GUI/HTML for user interaction

+- Main Pipeline (`final.py`) – Runs the complete pipeline

+4. Technology Stack

+- Python 3.x

+- pandas

+- PyPDF2 / pdfplumber / fitz (PyMuPDF)

+- imaplib / email

+- tkinter (GUI)

+- re, os, logging

+5. How to Use

-pip install -r requirements.txt
+•	Install dependencies with `pip install -r requirements.txt`

-Make sure to include packages such as: pandas

-imaplib2 or imapclient

-pdfplumber or PyMuPDF

-tkinter (preinstalled with Python)

-re (regular expressions)
+•	Configure your email credentials in `imap.py`

+•	Run `final.py` to execute the end-to-end process

+•	View the output in `extracted_data.csv`

+•	Optionally, run `tinker.py` for GUI or open `here.html` in a browser

-Sample Output
+6. Sample Output

-Example structure of extracted_data.csv:
+A sample output CSV contains:

 Invoice Number, Date, Vendor, Amount
-INV-2345, 2025-06-20, Tech Supplies Inc., $1,250.00

-🔐 Email Access Setup:

-Ensure your email provider allows IMAP access and that credentials are securely stored (update imap.py or .env if used).
+INV-2025-001, 2025-06-21, Acme Supplies, $1,200.00

+7.Future Enhancements

+- Integrate OCR for scanned PDFs

+- Use NLP for intelligent field extraction

+- REST API or web dashboard

+- Filter emails by subject/date/vendor

+8. Conclusion

+This system simplifies and accelerates the processing of invoice documents by eliminating manual entry.
+It is modular, scalable, and can be adapted for more advanced use cases such as OCR or database integration.